 Our employees have a lot of back problems, can you help?

 With Optimum, you have access to a service called BacktoBetter.
-BacktoBetter is a unique end-to-end clinical case management service that coordinates appropriate clinical pathways for members with musculoskeletal (MSK) claims.
+BacktoBetter is an end-to-end clinical case management service that coordinates appropriate clinical pathways for members with musculoskeletal (MSK) claims.
 We’ve designed it to help your employees recover as quickly as possible, helping them and helping your business as they return to work.
 As soon as your employees suffer back, neck, muscle or joint pain, they can call us straight away and we’ll deal with the claim – there's no need to see a GP.

 Why don’t you list your specialists and hospitals on the internet?

 Specialists may change the hospitals they work from.
 It would be almost impossible to keep a list of specialists up to date.
 Rather than give you incorrect information, we would rather let you know that we’ll do our best to help you find a specialist or hospital covered under your policy, if your employees need to make a claim.